psenger/Transformation-Code-Challenge/README.md

 ## Test results

-Running the tests are simple.
+Running the integration tests are simple.

 ```
 npm install
 npm test
 ```

     Transformation Code Challenge
     Given the service is running
     When I post application/xml
-:white_check_mark: should produce a 400 code
-:white_check_mark: should produce Json Body that has an error message When I post text/xml
-:white_check_mark: should produce a 400 code
-:white_check_mark: should produce Json Body that has an error message When I post xml as json
-:white_check_mark: should produce a 400 code
-:white_check_mark: should produce Json Body that has an error message When I post an empty body
-:white_check_mark: should produce a 200 code
-:white_check_mark: should produce a JSON body that has no values When I pass a Body that has valid data
-:white_check_mark: should produce a 200 code
-:white_check_mark: should produce a JSON body that matches When I pass a body.payload that is missing
-:white_check_mark: should produce a 200 code
-:white_check_mark: should produce a JSON body that matches test repose in file /Users/psenger/Documents/Dev/Transfor mation-Code-Challenge/test/request/6.json
-When I pass a body.payload that is undefined
-:white_check_mark: should produce a 200 code
-:white_check_mark: should produce a JSON body that matches test repose in file /Users/psenger/Documents/Dev/Transfor mation-Code-Challenge/test/request/7.json
-When I pass a body.payload that is null
-:white_check_mark: should produce a 200 code
-:white_check_mark: should produce a JSON body that matches test repose in file /Users/psenger/Documents/Dev/Transfor mation-Code-Challenge/test/request/8.json
-When I pass a body.payload that is object literal
-:white_check_mark: should produce a 200 code
-:white_check_mark: should produce a JSON body that matches test repose in file /Users/psenger/Documents/Dev/Transfor mation-Code-Challenge/test/request/9.json
-When I pass a body.payload that is number
-:white_check_mark: should produce a 200 code
-:white_check_mark: should produce a JSON body that matches test repose in file test/request/10.json When I pass a body.payload that is string
-:white_check_mark: should produce a 200 code
-:white_check_mark: should produce a JSON body that matches test repose in file test/request/11.json When I pass a body.payload that is float
-:white_check_mark: should produce a 200 code
-:white_check_mark: should produce a JSON body that matches test repose in file test/request/12.json When I pass a body.payload that is boolean
-:white_check_mark: should produce a 200 code
-:white_check_mark: should produce a JSON body that matches test repose in file test/request/15.json When I pass a body.payload that is empty
-:white_check_mark: should produce a 200 code
-:white_check_mark: should produce a JSON body that matches test repose in file test/request/13.json When I pass a body.payload contains that is null
-:white_check_mark: should produce a 200 code
-:white_check_mark: should produce a JSON body that matches test repose in file test/request/19.json When I pass a body.payload contains that is empty object literal
-:white_check_mark: should produce a 200 code
-:white_check_mark: should produce a JSON body that matches test repose in file test/request/21.json When I pass a body.payload contains that is number
-:white_check_mark: should produce a 200 code
-:white_check_mark: should produce a JSON body that matches test repose in file test/request/22.json When I pass a body.payload contains that is string
-:white_check_mark: should produce a 200 code
-:white_check_mark: should produce a JSON body that matches test repose in file test/request/23.json When I pass a body.payload contains that is float
-:white_check_mark: should produce a 200 code
-:white_check_mark: should produce a JSON body that matches test repose in file test/request/24.json When I pass a body.payload contains that is boolean
-:white_check_mark: should produce a 200 code
-:white_check_mark: should produce a JSON body that matches test repose in file test/request/25.json When I pass a body.payload contains that is mix of null, undefined, empty, object, literal, number, string, float
-:white_check_mark: should produce a 200 code
-:white_check_mark: should produce a JSON body that matches test repose in file test/request/26.json When I pass a body.payload contains that is mix of null, empty object literal, number, string, float, valid object
-:white_check_mark: should produce a 200 code
-:white_check_mark: should produce a JSON body that matches test repose in file test/request/27.json When I pass a show that is missing all valid values
-:white_check_mark: should produce a 200 code
-:white_check_mark: should produce a JSON body that matches test repose in file test/request/31.json When I pass a show.drm that is null
-:white_check_mark: should produce a 200 code
-:white_check_mark: should produce a JSON body that matches test repose in file test/request/36.json When I pass a show.drm that is object
-:white_check_mark: should produce a 200 code
-:white_check_mark: should produce a JSON body that matches test repose in file test/request/37.json When I pass a show.drm that is number
-:white_check_mark: should produce a 200 code
-:white_check_mark: should produce a JSON body that matches test repose in file test/request/38.json When I pass a show.drm that is string
-:white_check_mark: should produce a 200 code
-:white_check_mark: should produce a JSON body that matches test repose in file test/request/39.json When I pass a show.drm that is valid true that will produce results
-:white_check_mark: should produce a 200 code
-:white_check_mark: should produce a JSON body that matches test repose in file test/request/40.json When I pass a show.drm that is valid false that will not produce results
-:white_check_mark: should produce a 200 code
-:white_check_mark: should produce a JSON body that matches test repose in file test/request/41.json When I pass a show.episodeCount that is undefined
-:white_check_mark: should produce a 200 code
-:white_check_mark: should produce a JSON body that matches test repose in file test/request/44.json When I pass a show.episodeCount that is null
-:white_check_mark: should produce a 200 code
-:white_check_mark: should produce a JSON body that matches test repose in file test/request/45.json When I pass a show.episodeCount that is object
-:white_check_mark: should produce a 200 code
-:white_check_mark: should produce a JSON body that matches test repose in file test/request/46.json When I pass a show.episodeCount that is string
-:white_check_mark: should produce a 200 code
-:white_check_mark: should produce a JSON body that matches test repose in file test/request/47.json When I pass a show.episodeCount that is valid number 0
-:white_check_mark: should produce a 200 code
-:white_check_mark: should produce a JSON body that matches test repose in file test/request/48.json When I pass a show.episodeCount that is valid number 5
-:white_check_mark: should produce a 200 code
-:white_check_mark: should produce a JSON body that matches test repose in file test/request/49.json When I pass a valid final mixed payload
-:white_check_mark: should produce a 200 code
-:white_check_mark: should produce a JSON body that matches test repose in file test/request/50.json
+            ✓ should produce a 400 code
+            ✓ should produce Json Body that has an error message When I post text/xml
+            ✓ should produce a 400 code
+            ✓ should produce Json Body that has an error message When I post xml as json
+            ✓ should produce a 400 code
+            ✓ should produce Json Body that has an error message When I post an empty body
+            ✓ should produce a 200 code
+            ✓ should produce a JSON body that has no values When I pass a Body that has valid data
+            ✓ should produce a 200 code
+            ✓ should produce a JSON body that matches When I pass a body.payload that is missing
+            ✓ should produce a 200 code
+            ✓ should produce a JSON body that matches test repose in file test/request/6.json When I pass a body.payload that is undefined
+            ✓ should produce a 200 code
+            ✓ should produce a JSON body that matches test repose in file test/request/7.json When I pass a body.payload that is null
+            ✓ should produce a 200 code
+            ✓ should produce a JSON body that matches test repose in file test/request/8.json When I pass a body.payload that is object literal ✓ should produce a 200 code
+            ✓ should produce a JSON body that matches test repose in file test/request/9.json When I pass a body.payload that is number
+            ✓ should produce a 200 code
+            ✓ should produce a JSON body that matches test repose in file test/request/10.json When I pass a body.payload that is string
+            ✓ should produce a 200 code
+            ✓ should produce a JSON body that matches test repose in file test/request/11.json When I pass a body.payload that is float
+            ✓ should produce a 200 code
+            ✓ should produce a JSON body that matches test repose in file test/request/12.json When I pass a body.payload that is boolean
+            ✓ should produce a 200 code
+            ✓ should produce a JSON body that matches test repose in file test/request/15.json When I pass a body.payload that is empty
+            ✓ should produce a 200 code
+            ✓ should produce a JSON body that matches test repose in file test/request/13.json When I pass a body.payload contains that is null
+            ✓ should produce a 200 code
+            ✓ should produce a JSON body that matches test repose in file test/request/19.json When I pass a body.payload contains that is empty object literal ✓ should produce a 200 code
+            ✓ should produce a JSON body that matches test repose in file test/request/21.json When I pass a body.payload contains that is number ✓ should produce a 200 code
+            ✓ should produce a JSON body that matches test repose in file test/request/22.json When I pass a body.payload contains that is string ✓ should produce a 200 code
+            ✓ should produce a JSON body that matches test repose in file test/request/23.json When I pass a body.payload contains that is float ✓ should produce a 200 code
+            ✓ should produce a JSON body that matches test repose in file test/request/24.json When I pass a body.payload contains that is boolean ✓ should produce a 200 code
+            ✓ should produce a JSON body that matches test repose in file test/request/25.json When I pass a body.payload contains that is mix of null, undefined, empty, object, literal, number, string, float ✓ should produce a 200 code
+            ✓ should produce a JSON body that matches test repose in file test/request/26.json When I pass a body.payload contains that is mix of null, empty object literal, number, string, float, valid object ✓ should produce a 200 code
+            ✓ should produce a JSON body that matches test repose in file test/request/27.json When I pass a show that is missing all valid values ✓ should produce a 200 code
+            ✓ should produce a JSON body that matches test repose in file test/request/31.json When I pass a show.drm that is null
+            ✓ should produce a 200 code
+            ✓ should produce a JSON body that matches test repose in file test/request/36.json When I pass a show.drm that is object
+            ✓ should produce a 200 code
+            ✓ should produce a JSON body that matches test repose in file test/request/37.json When I pass a show.drm that is number
+            ✓ should produce a 200 code
+            ✓ should produce a JSON body that matches test repose in file test/request/38.json When I pass a show.drm that is string
+            ✓ should produce a 200 code
+            ✓ should produce a JSON body that matches test repose in file test/request/39.json When I pass a show.drm that is valid true that will produce results ✓ should produce a 200 code
+            ✓ should produce a JSON body that matches test repose in file test/request/40.json When I pass a show.drm that is valid false that will not produce results ✓ should produce a 200 code
+            ✓ should produce a JSON body that matches test repose in file test/request/41.json When I pass a show.episodeCount that is undefined ✓ should produce a 200 code
+            ✓ should produce a JSON body that matches test repose in file test/request/44.json When I pass a show.episodeCount that is null
+            ✓ should produce a 200 code
+            ✓ should produce a JSON body that matches test repose in file test/request/45.json When I pass a show.episodeCount that is object
+            ✓ should produce a 200 code
+            ✓ should produce a JSON body that matches test repose in file test/request/46.json When I pass a show.episodeCount that is string
+            ✓ should produce a 200 code
+            ✓ should produce a JSON body that matches test repose in file test/request/47.json When I pass a show.episodeCount that is valid number 0 ✓ should produce a 200 code
+            ✓ should produce a JSON body that matches test repose in file test/request/48.json When I pass a show.episodeCount that is valid number 5 ✓ should produce a 200 code
+            ✓ should produce a JSON body that matches test repose in file test/request/49.json When I pass a valid final mixed payload
+            ✓ should produce a 200 code
+            ✓ should produce a JSON body that matches test repose in file test/request/50.json

+    72 passing (2m)

 ## API